 - How important is rebuilding your breast to you?

 - Can you live with a breast form that you take off and put on?

-- Do you need breast reconstruction to feel whole again?
+- Will breast reconstruction help you to feel whole again?

 - Are you OK with having more surgery for breast reconstruction after mastectomy or lumpectomy?

 It's also important to know that while breast reconstruction rebuilds the shape of the breast, it doesn't restore sensation to the breast or the nipple.
 Over time, the skin over the reconstructed breast can become more sensitive to touch, but it won't be exactly the same as it was before surgery.